amizony/portfolio/_portfolio/tasklist.md

 I used Angularjs as base framework to improve my knowledge of it's architecture and to allow me to simply make a single page application.
 I used then Firebase as Backend to store my tasks.

+The objective of this project was to be able to do an entire application on my own.

 # Features

-Over the simple ability to add tasks and mark them as complete, I added other:
+Over the simple ability to add tasks and mark them as complete, I added others:

 * Tasks can be added with a priority
 * Tasks expire if not completed within one week
 * The History allow to see completed and expired tasks
 * Tasks are persistent and stored on-line
 * Each user has the possibility to have his own account
+* Single page application